yanbopanpi/yanbo_pan.github.io/_pages/publications.md

 	Through this experience, I learned about unsupervised machine learning algorithms by dealing with large survey data.
 I also have a taste of astrostatistics and design my own SQL query throughout this project.
 	To further this project, I hope to introduce other types of stars (MS, BSS) into the selection criteria.
 Also, data from larger areas of the sky will be explored for those “missing satellites”.

+## Hot Jupiter atmospheric modeling
+### Started 01/2024
+  The Multidimensional Atmosphere of a Hot Jupiter.
+We recently observed the hot Jupiter WASP-52b with JWST as part of a Cycle 2 Program aiming to measure differences between the east and west sides of the planet.
+The student will join our team’s efforts to measure the chemical composition, temperature, and cloud properties on each side of the planet.
+	Results coming soon ...